martinjc/introduction-to-js/src/index.md

 title: Introduction to JavaScript
 ---

 These notes introduce the JavaScript programming language.
-We focus on JavaScript as a general programming language itself, rather than looking at the use of JavaScript within webpages and using Web APIs to add dynamic and interactive content to webpages; this is covered in another course.
+We focus on JavaScript as a general programming language itself, rather than looking at the use of JavaScript within webpages and using Web APIs to add dynamic and interactive content to webpages; this is covered in another set of notes.

 We look at the syntax and fundamental structures of the language and how we write JavaScript code to solve well understood problems.